Decomposing LIBOR in Transition: Evidence from the Futures Markets: Constructing a Joint Interest Rate Setup for SOFR, EFFR, Term Repo, and LIBOR

 \subsection{Term Rates with Roll-Over Risk}

-To compute fair term rates implied by our model we follow the approach presented in \cite{alfeus2020consistent} and \cite{backwell2019term} by equating the present value of rolling over a loan at the relevant overnight rate to the present value of the equivalent term rate.
+In this section we outline how to compute fair secured (repo) and unsecured (LIBOR) term rates.
+The fair term rates are determined by equating the present value of a term loan at the secured or unsecured term rate to the present value of a strategy in which the loan is rolled-over at the equivalent secured or unsecured overnight benchmark rate on an overnight, and in our model abstraction, continuous basis.